KonstantinGeist/nanodi/README.md

 ```

 * It's also often useful to configure a dependency externally in a file.
 It's also simple, you can create a `Config` object, describe a builder for it, and inject it in the builder of your entity/service.
+* If a different implementation is required for certain scenarios (for example, testing), you can pass a config structure to your builder to dynamically decide which implementation to return, or use a Config dependency.
 * If you are being creative, you can combine different assemblies, for example, create a seperate global assembly for singleton services, and refer to them from inside newly generated request-scoped assemblies.